-Just four years after his Wembley heroics Jackson was gone from the professional game at just 27 years of age.
+But four years after his Wembley heroics Jackson, who the Daily Mirror had called ‘The Player of the Century’ was gone from the English professional game at just 27 years of age.
 And it wasn’t injury or illness that forced him out of the game; it was money.

-So, for the cost of a ball Dumbarton got themselves an excellent player, a winger with pace and close control rarely seen.
-But after a season Jackson was on the move, and to an unlikely place.
+it was whilst playing for Victoria that Alex he was spotted by Dumbarton who made an offer for his services Renton couldn’t refuse – a football.
+In return for the ball Dumbarton got themselves an excellent player, a winger with pace and close control rarely seen.
+But after a single season Jackson was on the move again, and to an unlikely place.

 In the summer of 1923 he and brother Wattie, who had been playing for Kilmarnock, went to visit another brother, John, in Detroit, Michigan.
 There they were contacted by representatives of Pennsylvania team Bethlehem Steel of the American Soccer League.
 Wattie was offered $25.00 per week to sign (it’s not known how much Alex got but in all likelihood it was considerably less as Wattie was the senior and more experienced Jackson and got all of the press coverage on signing).
 This was triple the money he was being paid in Scotland so the brothers decided to stay.

 The brothers spent a season in the U.S. and Alex tried his hand at Baseball where he felt he could have made a living as a pitcher.
 Alex scored 14 goals in 28 games with no less than the New York Times complimenting him for having ‘the speed of a deer and dexterous footwork’.
-Wattie bagged 13 in 23 but in the summer of 1924 they returned to Scotland, signing for Aberdeen.
+Wattie bagged 13 in 23 as Bethlehem finished 2nd in the league but in the summer of 1924 they returned to Scotland, signing for Aberdeen.

 They had left for home supposedly ‘on a visit’ and has assured officials at Bethlehem that they would return in four weeks.
-Four days after their boat docked both made their debuts for their new team causing much outrage in America.
+I’m reality the pair had already agreed to join Aberdeen and four days after their boat docked both made their debuts for their new team causing much outrage in America.
 The United States Football Association complained to their Scottish counterparts, a complaint which fell on deaf ears.